graphprotocol/rfcs/engineering-plans/0004-subgraph-grafting.md

 that the subgraph writer deems reliable, and continue indexing using the new subgraph's mappings.
 We call this operation *grafting* subgraphs.

+The main use case for this feature is to allow subgraph developers to move quickly past an error in a subgraph, especially during development.
+The overarching goal should always be to replace a subgraph that was grafted with one that was indexed from scratch as soon as that is reasonably possible.

 ## Subgraph manifest changes

 The user-facing control for this feature will be a new optional